by Clay Mills

 Perhaps the most common songwriting mistake that I’ve seen kill a song…

 If I had to choose one songwriting mistake I’ve seen over and over in mentoring sessions through the years, it would be “writing clever instead of writing real.”
 Throughout the entire writing process I am asking myself, does this feel real?
 Could this have really happened?
 Does this sound like something someone would say or does it just sound like a clever line?
 When someone hears your song for the first time, real hits them first before they even fully understand what your song is about.
 Nothing loses the listener faster than a line in song that’s not believable or sounds “written.”
+This could also be looked at as writing from the head instead of the heart.
 Here are a few ways to make sure your song is “Real.”

 Always write true statements.